igsr/gca_1000genomes_website/help.md

 Genomics data is typically provided in one of a set of standard formats.
 We have information on the most [common formats](/formats) that our data is provided in.

+#Understanding the data collections

+Most of our data collections have accompanying publications that provide detailed information on the data and associated analysis.
+These are [listed in our portal](/data-portal/data-collection).

 #Updates to IGSR

 We [announce](/announcements) significant changes on this website.
 You can also find a [change log](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/), listing file updates to our FTP site.